New Community Shop in Crowle – raising £30,000 by 31 July

-You can find more information about this exciting project on our Community Shop page including raising the required funds of £88,000.
+Find more details about this on our Community Shop page.
 If you have any questions or feedback, please contact Stephen Denne (381576 or on firstname.lastname@example.org).

 Crowle WI 2017 Programme now available – click to read

 In the forthcoming future, it may not be possible to unlock the main gates to the Parish Hall Car Park as early as normal especially during school holidays, bank holidays and at weekends.
 (When Pre-School is not in operation)

 For this reason, early users may find that sometimes, a combination lock has replaced the padlock normally used.

 Until a Caretaker can be employed, the combination to this lock will be available from the Chairman at (email@example.com).
 Brian will maintain a block e-mail address of a database of people who may find this useful.

 Regular User Group contacts will automatically be informed.
 In addition, there may be occasions when such groups who already have a hall alarm code, will be asked to let themselves in via a key accessed by a key safe which has been mounted in the porch, just to the right of the door.
 This method will also facilitate them securing the hall afterwards.
 If that is necessary, instructions will be given.

 The gate combination code number will be frequently changed so if you wish to be regularly notified of the number and changes, please e-mail Brian as above or telephone him on 381230.

 The trustees apologise for causing any inconvenience in having to make these arrangements.